oleg-alexandrov/PolyView/Readme.md

 creates a highlight which can be used to cut the polygons to the highlight or to paste/move/delete them.

+### Keyboard shortcuts

+Panning is accomplished by using the arrow keys, zooming is done with
++ and -.
+Many other actions are bound to keyboard keys, as can be seen when invoking them from the menu.

 ### Command box

 Many GUI operations (such as zoom) echo their action as a command in